Prior to the formation of the A-League, soccer – or football as it is known internationally – failed to reach any great lustre in Australia.

 A-League history and past winners

-Since its inception in 2005/6 the make-up of the A-League has changed quite a bit from the eight founding clubs.
+The make-up of the A-League has changed quite a bit since the inaugural 2005/06 season.
 Originally there was Sydney FC, Melbourne Victory, Queensland Roar, Adelaide United, Perth Glory, Central Coast Mariners, Newcastle Jets and the New Zealand Knights.

 The 2010 season saw the emergence of Melbourne Heart, who later changed their name to Melbourne City, while 2012 welcomed the Western Sydney Wanderers.